adplugg/wordpress-ad-plugin/readme.txt

 * Placements - Group your ads into placements to simplify management and tracking.
 * Easy Setup - Easily create and setup your ads.
 * Timed Rotate - Set your ads to rotate after a set interval.
+* GDPR compliant - Serve ads while adhering to the privacy rules of the GDPR.

 The PRO AdPlugg Ad Service adds the following additional features: